Malanka: Food

 Food is given a very important role: on Malanka, as it is believed that the more variety on the table that day, the more generous next year will be.
 The dishes should be very satisfying, but, for example, cooking fish is a bad sign, because happiness can "pour" out of the home.
 Pork dishes are definitely prepared, as this animal symbolizes abundance in the house.
-Traditionally, pork is prepared as kholodets (meat in aspic), blood and pork sausages, vershchaky (roasted pork marinated in beet kvas), salo (cured slabs of pork fatback), stuffed whole pig, and more.
+Traditionally, pork is prepared as kholodets (meat in aspic), kishka (blood sausage) and pork sausage, vershchaky (roasted pork marinated in beet kvas), salo (cured slabs of pork fatback), stuffed whole pig, and more.

-In the evenings and until midnight, the carolers stroll by the houses of the village.
-According to ancient tradition, New Year's caroling by the "malankary", like Christmas caroling, occurs after sunset, that is, when evil spirits rule.
-Teenaged girls, alone or in a group, run around to their neighbors to carol.
-They are rewarded with food and sweets.
+Rituals

-Young men also go about on Malanka.
-This is called "leading Mаlanka".
-Young men in masks express good wishes, and amuse with funny songs, dances, and skits.
-One of them is usually dressed in women's clothing and is called Melanka.
+According to a tradition, members of the Malanka procession sing songs in front of each house in the village before going inside and presenting a humorous play.
+In Bukovyna only men take part in Malanka processions; in some places exclusively unmarried males are allowed to participate.
+In many cases the participants are followed by musicians using various instruments, from drums to trumpets.
+Members of the procession wish good luck to everyone thay meet on their way, but may also engage in tricks and even symbolic "theft".

-According to custom, after finishing their ritual rounds, the next morning the young men went to a crossroads to burn the "Did" or "Didukh" – a sheaf of grain that had stood in the pokuttia since Sviat Vechir – and then jumped over a bonfire.
-This was meant to cleanse them after dealing with the evil spirits all night.
+Among unmarried girls Malanka was traditionally known as a time of fortunetelling: on New Years' Eve they would attempt to predict their success in marriage by performing divination.
+Farmers would also perform rituals on this day, attempting to predict rain and drought, which could influence the future harvest.
+Garden trees which had failed to bring a fruitful harvest would be "threatened" to be cut down by the host carrying an axe, with the hostess preventing this by pleading her husband for "mercy" and bandaging the trunk with straw.
+In Western Ukraine the hostess would leave a glass of water for the night and measure its quantity on the first morning of the new year to predict the length of her lifespan.

-The next day, (St. Basil's Day) when it began to grow light, the young men go to "sow grain".
+The next day, (St. Basil's Day), the young men go to "sow grain" in the morning after sunrise.
 The grain is carried in a glove or bag.
 First they visit their godparents and other relatives and loved ones, then their neighbors.
 Entering the house, the sower sows grain and greets everyone with the New Year:

 I sow, I sow, I sow, I greet you with the New Year!